MattSokol79/Docker/README.md

 - `COPY` -> files/folders from localhost to the container/image
 - `EXPOSE` -> Default port
 - `CMD` -> The execution command  e.g. `["nginx", "-g", "daemon off;"]`

+# Microservices Architecture
+- **Microservices** are small loosely coupled services that each serve a singular function and communicate together to collectively build an application.
+Each service is flexible, robust, composable and complete.
+They run as autonomous processes and communicate with one another through APIs.
+Each microservice can be implemented in a different programming language on a different platform.
+Almost any infrastructure can run in a container which holds services encapsulated for operation.
+Since these containers can be operated in parallel, the existing infrastructure is easier to maintain.

+- **Monolith** -> Code’s components are designed to work together, as one cohesive unit, sharing the same memory space.
+The software built using a monolith approach is self-contained; its components are interconnected and interdependent.
+If developers want to make any changes or updates to a monolith system, they need to build and deploy the entire stack at once.
+It’s the same thing with scalability: the entire system, not just the modules in it, is scaled together.
+With the monolithic architecture it can be difficult to adopt a new technology stack, and in case you want to use a new platform or framework, you’ll have to rewrite the entire solution.

+**Benefits of Microservices**
+1. Easier to build and maintain apps -> Applications become easier to build and maintain when they’re split into a set of smaller, composable fragments.
+Managing the code also becomes less painful because each microservice is, in fact, a separate chunk of code
+2. Flexibility in tech and scalability
+3. Improved Productivity and Speed
+4. Autonomous, Cross-functional Teams -> Microservices grant the developers more independence to work autonomously and make technical decisions quickly in smaller groups

+**When would you not use microservices?**
+- Small projects that do not require or can afford large amounts of resources as that increases cost and complicates programs
+  - e.g. Fast food shop wants a website, too costly to use microservices so just simply use a monolith structure